Laura Fuentes

 • Vanilla: adds a nice touch.

-• Salt: a little to enhance the flavor.
+• Salt: a little to enhance their taste.

 • Baking soda: helps give these pancakes a little lift.
-This is different than paleo baking powder, which you can use instead.
+This is different than paleo baking powder, which you can definitely use.

 Can I use a Paleo Flour Mix for these?